fr33n0w/rBrowser/README.md

 ## Known Issues:

-- Input box parameter sending is failing due to the user customization  on some nodes with non-standard nomadnet micron format.
-(90% of the nodes are perfectly working!)
+- Input box parameter sending is failing on some nodes with non-standard nomadnet micron format. due to the user fields customization  (95% of the nodes are perfectly working!)

-- Code needs a super clean-up :D
+If you find bugs, feel free to contact the developer on Reticulum at: LXMF Address: 0d051f3b6f844380c3e0c5d14e37fac8

 -----